 However, you can take direct flights from London’s Gatwick with British Airways and easyJet, and with Ryanair from Stansted.
-The only non-stop service from outside of London is the Monarch flight from Birmingham.

 If you live outside of the London area, you may therefore need to take a connecting flight with the likes of KLM via Amsterdam, Air France via Paris or Lufthansa via Frankfurt or Munich.

 Alternatively, look out for seasonal (ski) charter flights from a range of UK airports.
-These run from late December until the end of March with the likes of Thomson, Jet 2 and Thomas Cook.
+These run from late December until the end of March with the likes of TUI, Jet 2 and Thomas Cook.

 You’re a travel-planning superhero.
 A booker of cheap flights.
 So don’t wait until touchdown to plan your onward transport…